browserengineering/book/book/scripts.md

 Exporting functions
 =====================

-Right now our browsers just prints the last expression in a script;
-but in a real browser scripts must call the `console.log` function to print.
+Right now our browser just prints the last expression in a script; but in a real browser scripts must call the `console.log` function to print.
 To support that, we will need to *export a function* from Python into JavaScript.
 We'll be exporting a lot of functions, so to avoid polluting the `Tab` object with many new methods, let's put this